-Our school ensures children learn in a safe, caring and enriching environment.
-Children are taught how to keep themselves safe, on and offline, to develop positive and healthy relationships and how to avoid situations where they might be at risk, including by being exploited.
+"The Mead Educational Trust ensures children learn in a safe, caring and enriching environment.
+Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including by being exploited.

 Our school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
 Schools are not able to investigate concerns but have a legal duty to refer them.
 In most instances, the school will be able to inform the parents/carers of its need to make a referral.
-However, sometimes the school is advised by Children's Social Care or the police that the parents/carers cannot be informed whilst they investigate the matter.
+However, sometimes the school is advised by Children's Social Care or police that the parents/carers cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
-The school follows legislation that aims to act in the best interests of the child.
+The school follows legislation that aims to act in the best interests of the child"

-5. Use of school premises for non-school activities
+5. Extended school activities